-Learning to flirt à la française means learning how to be quick on your feet.
+Once you’re familiar with the words and vocab, learning to flirt à la française means learning how to be quick on your feet.
 Guys are brazen and unafraid.
 Girls tend to say “no” when they mean “yes.”
 To start to get your flirting game on-par, here are some phrases to try out with a mec or nana who’s caught your eye.

 1. Je peux vous offrir un verre ?

 Un verre in French means not only a glass but also a drink.
 To offer to buy someone un verre is the equivalent of offering to buy them a drink.
 The universal language of romance, n’est-ce pas ?